Chipstead Lodge No. 5463 - Chipstead Lodge No. 5463

 Tradition & Mystery

-Centuries of ritual, symbolism, and allegory - rooted in ancient traditions and rich with layers of meaning you'll uncover over time.
+Centuries of ritual, symbolism, and allegory.
 Freemasonry teaches through experience, not explanation.
-There's a reason it's endured for three hundred years: the depth is real, and it reveals itself gradually to those who seek it.
+The depth is real, and it reveals itself gradually.

 Community